-A style of learning involving reading, discussion, independent research and written reports on a selected area of inquiry.
+A style of learning involving reading, discussion, independent research, and written reports on a selected area of inquiry.
 Topic is announced at Registration.
 Prerequisite: 12 hours in psychology.

-PSYC 4201 PRACTICUM 1-6 hours
+PSYC 4201 PRACTICUM IN PSYCHOLOGY

 An application of theory and methods of psychology to specific areas of psychological services in a supervised setting.
-Prerequisite: 12 hours in psychology and permission of the Department Chair.
+Prerequisites: 12 hours in psychology and permission of the department chair.